pbberlin/go-massmail/README.md

   and distinct attachments

 * Each task can be routed to a different SMTP server;
-  for internal or external recipients.
+  different SMTP server, based on recipient' domain.

 * Command line flag `mode=[test|prod]`
   for test and production runs
+  integration of DKIM testers i.e. `mail-tester.com` or `mxtoolbox.com`

 * Due tasks are executed in test mode 24 hours in advance